 7. Business Need

-If all parties understand and can utilize these items around compulsory overtime, they can manage the inevitable better, and maximize compliance, while enhancing employee satisfaction.
+If all parties understand and can utilize these items around compulsory overtime, they can manage the inevitable better, maximize compliance, and enhance employee satisfaction.

 The legality of mandatory overtime is dependent on the country, state, and industry.
 In general: